ajyounguk/tpmonitor/README.md

 # tpmonitor

-Want to switch power on and off based on whether a PC/device is on/off?
+Want to switch power on and off based on whether a network PC/device is on/off?

 This is a shell script which will instruct a tplink hs100 smart plug to turn on and off, based on whether a device is available on the network.
 It will monitor an IP address, and send out a command to tp-link HS100 smart plug accordingly.